Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 Status

-MacArthur Subjective Social Status Scale-Youth Version [pupil] (Adler et al., 2000)
+MacArthur Subjective Social Status Scale-Youth Version [pupil] (Goodman et al., 2001)

 social rank